Benefits of

 8. Enjoy fast payback and a long lifespan

-In Australia, most solar systems will pay back within 4 – 7 years, thanks to the savings you’ll make on your electricity bills.
+In Australia, most solar systems will payback within 4 – 7 years through savings on electricity bills.

-Plus, if you buy well, your solar panels will last 25 years or more.
-For peace of mind, the best solar panels come with a 25-year product warranty.
+If you buy a good quality system from a reputable installer, your solar panels will last 25 years or more.
+For peace of mind, the best solar panels now come with a 25-year product warranty, while one manufacturer boasts a 40-year warranty.

-While solar energy is typically a straightforward financial and environmental decision, for some, it can have its drawbacks.
-We cover all of the disadvantages associated with buying solar panels:
+Installing solar panels is typically a straightforward financial and environmental decision.
+However, for some, it can have its drawbacks.
+We discuss all of the disadvantages associated with solar energy:

 1. Solar has a high upfront cost